Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 ## Additional Resources
 - Blog: [You won't Believe what the OSI Model and Pizza Have in Common](https://www.versatek.com/blog/you-wont-believe-what-the-osi-model-and-pizza-have-in-common/)
 - Blog: [OSI Model Layers - "Explained"](https://medium.com/learn-with-the-lean-programmer/osi-model-layers-explained-ee1d43058c1f)
+- Tricks to Memorize OSI Layers: [The OSI model explained: How to understand (and remember) the 7 layer network model](https://www.networkworld.com/article/3239677/the-osi-model-explained-how-to-understand-and-remember-the-7-layer-network-model.html)